nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25817](https://jira.nuxeo.com/browse/NXP-25817).

+#### Microsoft Office Temporary Files Not Trashed {{since '10.3'}}

+Office temporary files are not immediately deleted, they are not sent to trash, avoiding to fill the trash with documents that are not user-level documents.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25818](https://jira.nuxeo.com/browse/NXP-25818).

 ### Nuxeo Platform Importer

 #### Image and Video capabilities for the Nuxeo Stream Random Importer {{since '10.2'}}